neumj/geo-images/README.md

 **Need:** A geotechnical consulting company needed a process to aid and speed identification of various igneous, metamorphic, and sedimentary rocks, and interesting features and patterns in their collection of geotechnical imagery data.

 **Approach:**
-* Supervised machine learing to classify images as either
+* Supervised machine learing to classify images as either Andesite, Gneiss, Marble, Quartzite, Rhyolite, or Schist.
 * Unsupervised machine learning to identify images simnilar to a candidate image that contained an interesing feature or pattern.

 **Requirements:**
+* With greater than 90 percent accuracy, classify a candidate into 1 of 6 categories.
-* Identify target images that are similar to a single candidate image.
+* Identify target images that have similar characteristics to the single candidate image.
 * Score target images such that targets are most similar to the candidate image.
 * Return n-target images based on defined input.

-    Because the images lacked wholesale labels or labels for specific features within the images, an unsupervised machine learning approach was appropriate.
-    In addition to an unsupervised machine learning apparoch, the requirements could also be met via vector-distance/ similarity methods.
-This approach was also tested.
+**Image Classification:**

+**Image Similarity:**
 Two models were developed to aid and speed identification of distinguishing features and patterns in a set of geological imagery.
 Using an unsupervised machine learning approach and, separately, a vector-distance/ similarity approach, the models successfully identified target images such that targets were most similar to a single input candidate image.
 Both models yielded similar results, with some overlap in the returned target-image sets.
 Both the K-Means unsupervised machine learning approach and the vector-distance/ similarity approach had similar elapsed times for prediction.
 Fitting each model took less than a minute, with a training-set of approximately one-hundred thousand images.
 However, elapsed time for training the K-Means model was significantly higher than the vector-distance/ similarity approach and may present limitations as the training data scales.
 A/B testing with the customer is recommended to determine which model returns more valuable results.
 Addition recommendations include discussion with the customer focussed on the necessity and feasibility to label features within the images to enable development of a supervised machine learning approach that may yield more relevant or diagnostic returns.